 Firefly Camp has teamed up with Emily’s orphanage and farm and moved to Bugaba lsland!

-Why did Nora and Andrew leave Banda Island?
+Why did Andrew leave Banda Island?

 The owner of the island died unexpectedly and his seven children inherited the island.
 As a result, for Firefly Camp, higher rental costs were expected.
-In addition, Nora and Andrew had successfully completed the planned projects, such as the ecological drinking water and toilet system and the construction of the school here anyway.
+In addition, Andrew had successfully completed the planned projects, such as the ecological drinking water and toilet system and the construction of the school here anyway.
 The elementary school on Banda now runs under the guidance of a trained successor.
 Teacher’s salaries and school materials will continue to be provided by Firefly to ensure that all children on Banda can continue to attend school.

-Why did they move to Bugaba?
+Why did he move to Bugaba?